bitpoke/stack/docs/running-wordpress-on-kubernetes.md

 Even if you can have multiple domains answering to the same site, you still need the main domain that will be responsible for the `WP_HOME` and `WP_SITEURL` constants.

 Those domains are syncing in the ingress controller.
-Also, Cert Manager will bundle those domains into one single certificate.
+Also, [cert-manager](https://github.com/jetstack/cert-manager) will bundle those domains into one single certificate.

 ## Media files

 Uploads are hard to manage in WordPress because they tend to get big and use a lot of computation power to generate different size.
-We found that we can scale them by using buckets (Google Compute Storage / S3 etc).
+We found that we can scale them by using buckets (Google Cloud Storage / S3 etc).
 You also can use other traditional ways of storing and serving media files, via [pvc](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) or simple [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).